yagrush/docker-td-agent-syslog-to-s3/README.md

 docker container for td-agent as service to receive syslog at :514/udp and storing to S3.

-container OS is based centos:8 .
+container image is based centos:8 .

 # Dependency